Oncoquest-L Vaccine for Follicular Lymphoma

 The trial does not specify if you need to stop taking your current medications, but you cannot be on immunosuppressive therapy while participating.

-Is the Oncoquest-L vaccine generally safe for humans?
+Is there any evidence suggesting that the Oncoquest-L vaccine is likely to be safe for humans?

-How is the Oncoquest-L vaccine treatment different from other treatments for follicular lymphoma?
+What evidence suggests that the Oncoquest-L vaccine might be an effective treatment for follicular lymphoma?

 BR